How to Take Care of Our Back?

-Back care is of utmost importance if you are a patient of Low Back Ache.
-One should take care of his/her back in activities of daily living, postures while driving, working at office, lifting weight, posture while sleeping, choosing the right mattress and many more things.
+Backcare is of utmost importance if you are a patient of Low Back Ache.
+One should take care of his/her back in activities of daily living, postures while driving, working at the office, lifting weight, posture while sleeping, choosing the right mattress, and many more things.

 We are discussing some of the ergonomically helpful tips for low back pain below –

-A patient of chronic low back ache should avoid lifting heavy weight, however one can bend hip and knee to lower down and lift a lighter weight rather than bending over from the back.
+- A patient with chronic low backache should avoid lifting heavyweight, however, one can bend the hip and knee to lower down and lift a lighter weight rather than bending over from the back.

-A person can use pillow underneath the knees while lying straight or between the knees in side lying position to reduce stress in lower back structures if the symptoms of low back ache are too bothersome.
+- A person can use a pillow underneath the knees while lying straight or between the knees in a side-lying position to reduce stress in lower back structures if the symptoms of low backache are too bothersome.

-While doing household chores or using laptop in standing position use a stool under one leg to avoid stress in your back.
-Keep changing the leg on stool to avoid excessive load on one leg.
+- While doing household chores or using a laptop in a standing position using a stool under one leg to avoid stress in your back.
+Keep changing the leg on a stool to avoid excessive load on one leg.

-Don’t slouch or bend forward while sitting on chair.
+- Don’t slouch or bend forward while sitting on a chair.
 Use a cushion beneath the lumbar (lower back) area to maintain an erect posture.
 Use a stool to prevent forward bending.